 Another thread of interest, with solutions, including removal from IE is

 - Remove a toolbar that has taken over your Firefox search or home page

-- Unable to install add-ons or extensions
+- Unable to install add-ons (extensions or themes)

 In future try to take care what you download and install, there is often some small print warning somewhere that you are installing the additional software and changing things on your computer.
 These sorts of things presumably earn money and will continue to be offered widely.

 If you find a new solution or tip; especially the names of the toolbar or whatever that needs removing, and what it was that installed Babylon; by all means post in this thread.

 If you are having a problem yourself it is best if you start your own thread by asking a question.

 - use the link /questions/new and follow the prompts and links